 If you haven’t already, do yourself a favor and visit the homepage for a free sample issue.
 If you find that your students enjoy the mix of current events, reader submissions and classroom activities, then we hope you’ll consider ordering for the year.

 While you’re there, be sure to check out the Compelling Conversations side page.
-For more content from It’s A Breeze, check out our Teachers Pay Teachers store!
-All 7 units are now available for individual purchase; click here for more details.
+For more information about It’s A Breeze – including sample content – check out the official site here.

-Do you use newspapers as supplementary tools in your English classroom?
-What print media have your students found most engaging?
-Feel free to share with us!
+Do you use newspapers to supplement your English lessons?
+What articles and activities have your students found most engaging?

 Ask more.
 Know more.
 Share more.